qux-bbb/text-utils/README.md

 11. deduplicate
 12. print today date

-You can search for `Text Utils` in settings and choose whether to enable some functions
+You can search for `Text Utils` in settings, choose whether to enable some functions, change date format

 ## Example